 - 3. In General Options, configure the following:

 - Name

 - SSID

 - Description

 - Zone

 - WLAN Group

 - 4. In WLAN Usage, configure the following:

 - a) In Access Network, select the Tunnel WLAN traffic through Ruckus GRE check box if you want to tunnel the traffic from this WLAN back to the controller.

 - b) In Authentication Type, click Guest Access.

-- 5. Configure the rest of the WLAN settings. - For details on each setting, see Creating a WLAN Configuration on page 147. - 6.
-When you finish creating a guest access WLAN, continue to Step 3: Generate a Guest Pass on page 186.
+- 5. Configure the rest of the WLAN settings.

+For details on each setting, see the Working with WLANs section.

+6. When you finish creating a guest access WLAN, continue to the next step.

-FIGURE 70 Creating a WLAN for guest access only
+FIGURE 86 Creating a WLAN for guest access only